Vandeikya: Geography

 Vandeikya Local Government area is dominated by undulating terrain with much of the area being below 183 m (600 ft) above the sea level.
 Surface drainage is generally good with almost all the rivers being seasonal, notably river Aya and river Be.

+Climate

-The climate is tropical sub humid with the mean annual rainfall of between 1,200 and 2,000 mm (47" and 79") averaging seven months in the year, while the mean annual temperature is 32.5 °C (90 °F).
-The wet season is from April to October or November while the dry season is November to March.
+The climate is tropical sub-humid with the mean annual rainfall of between 1,200 and 2,000 mm (47" and 79").
+The Vandeikya climate is one of the friendliest in the state.
+It gets colder around Mbaduku district and Mbayongo district because of their proximity to Obudu mountains.

+The hot seasons at Vandeikya lasts for approximately 2.2 months, which are from January 30 to April 6, with an average daily high temperature above 31.7 °C.

+The hottest month of the year is March, with an average high of 31.7 °C and low of 22.8 °C.

+The cool season lasts for 3.9 months, from June 21 to October 18, with an average daily high temperature below 28.3 °C.

+The coldest month of the year is December, with an average low of 18.9 °C and high of 29.4 °C.